 Modern Dance began in the early 20th century as a rebellion from the traditions of Classical Ballet.
 While ballet is often light and airy, modern dance makes use of both gravity and air to create contrasts when dancing.
 We practice in bare feet, which helps ground us to the earth.
 You may have heard of Isadora Duncan, Martha Graham or José Limon, all of whom are modern dance icons.
 Ballet is often limited to a specific code of steps, while modern dancers are encouraged to discover new ways of moving through active exploration.
 Much of our training as modern dancers is heavily influenced by ballet.
 For example, many warm-up exercises (pliés, tendues, dégagés) have been adopted from ballet.
 The term Modern Dance at Barefoot is used mainly to connect what we teach to our lineage, however our classes are more eclectic in style.
-We believe in always evolving and thus teach contemporary forms of technique, borrowing ideas and vocabulary from modern dance, post-modern dance, ballet and somatic modalities.
+We added Contemporary to our class title to demonstrate the evolving nature of dance.
+We teach contemporary forms of technique, borrowing ideas and vocabulary from modern dance, post-modern dance, ballet and somatic modalities.
 Our classes encourage creative expression, efficiency of movement, strong technique, passion, and the development of kinesthetic intelligence.
 Choreography may tell a story, focus on an idea or simply use the body to express an abstract thought.
-Modern Dance may be studied independently or as a complement to other dance styles.
+Contemporary Modern Dance may be studied independently or as a complement to other dance styles.

 Who studies at Barefoot?